HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1161248/sp3/README.md

 Proposal:

 US1 - As a User of the Application I want create a private chat so that I can communicate with other users of the Nsheets.

-US2 - As a User of the Application I want accept a invite for a private chat.
+US2 - As a User of the Application I want accept or refuse a invite for a private chat.

 US3 - As a User of the Application I want send a new message for a chat that I belong.

 # 3. Analysis